DinoChiesa/ApigeeEdge-Java-Validate-JSON-Schema/README.md

 ## Dependencies

 At runtime, there are various JAR dependencies.
-All of these must be in the resources/java folder of your PAI Proxy, or must be available as resources in the environment or organziation.
+All of these must be in the resources/java folder of your API Proxy, or must be available as resources in the environment or organization.
+Check the pom file for the list, or run `mvn dependency:tree`.

-json-schema-validator-2.2.10.jar
-json-schema-core-1.2.10.jar
-jackson-annotations-2.9.5.jar
-jackson-databind-2.9.5.jar
-jackson-core-2.9.5.jar
-jackson-coreutils-1.9.jar
-libphonenumber-8.0.0.jar
-uri-template-0.9.jar
-msg-simple-1.1.jar
-guava-26.0-jre.jar

 ## The Example Proxy Bundle